Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.delimiterInsideMessage (string): The delimiter that will separate the different log message elements (file name, line number, class, function and variable)

+- turboConsoleLog.includeLogMessageLineNumber (boolean): Whether to include the `console.log` line number.

 - turboConsoleLog.includeFileNam (boolean): Whether to include the file name in the log message.

-- turboConsoleLog.includeLineNum (boolean): Whether to include the line number in the log message.
+- turboConsoleLog.includeLineNumber (boolean): Whether to include the line number in the log message.

 - turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).